-also led to growing polarization, with some areas turning away from the Nazis after being exposed to their marching columns - while others embraced the party enthusiastically.
+In this paper, we use unique, high-frequency data on voting and demonstrations from interwar Germany to examine the direct and indirect effects of political demonstrations by the Nazi party.
+In contrast to recent research casting doubt on the effectiveness of Nazi election propaganda (Selb and Munzert 2018), we find that mass marches of Nazi supports through the streets of Hamburg increased average support.
+They also had a polarizing effect, with some areas turning away from the Nazis after being exposed to their marching columns - while others voted for the party in greater numbers.
 In the run-up to Hitler seizure of power in 1933, German national politics became increasingly dominated by extreme parties.
 While the old "Weimar coalition" parties, broadly representing the bourgeois middle of the political spectrum, withered from 1930 onwards, the two extremes - the Communist Party and the Nazi Party - grew in strength.
 By 1932, they received more than half of all votes; no democratic government with a parliamentary majority could be formed.
 Growing social, economic, and political cleavages thus preceded the 1933 "seizure of power" (Bracher 1978).